 As a parent, you can expect some poor behavior on the part of your child every once in awhile—acting out is a part of children’s processes of maturing and becoming adults.
 However, if your child’s behavior gets out of hand or fails to improve over a significant period of time, there are some steps you can take to deal with the situation.

 The best way to deal with a defiant child is to talk with him or her about why he or she is acting out and try to find a way to fix the behavior.
 If you can’t get an answer from your child, you might try talking to their teacher or a professional.
-If all else fails, consider some form of punishment, revoking of privileges, or imposing some sort of outside structure to make things better.

 Talk With Your Child